• Skip to primary navigation

 This recipe was born out of guilt for not having blogged anything for Halloween and out of my not wanting to waste any of the lovely Greek yogurt that Total so kindly sent me.

-Having seen all the beautiful creations already on the web I knew that my limited cake decorating skills were not going to be of any use and decided to go off piste so to speak.
-I researched scones made of yogurt and found this one (click here) which came from a book called “Stand By Your Pan: Country Music Cookbook” by Diane Pfeifer.
+Having seen all the beautiful creations already on the web, I knew that my limited cake decorating skills were not going to be of any use and decided to go off-piste, so to speak.
+I researched scones made of yogurt and found one from a book called “Stand By Your Pan: Country Music Cookbook” by Diane Pfeifer.

 Spooky Yogurt Scrolls on a plate, overhead view.

-I adapted this recipe and ended up with what the whole family said were a cross between a scone and a roll, hence the Scroll came to be.
-Don’t laugh this could catch on!
+I adapted this recipe and ended up with what the whole family said was a cross between a scone and a roll, hence the Scroll came to be.
+Don’t laugh, this could catch on!

 Here’s a picture from Halloween 2010 when my son still came trick or treating with us!